IT | EN

 • Design and construction

-• Architecture of performance space
+• Architecture of scenic space

 • Manipulation and acting with objects